 “In this challenging retail environment, it is important for retailers to understand the shift in consumer behavior and spending patterns,” said Arslan Ashraf, Managing Director, Arabian Peninsula and Pakistan, Nielsen.
 “As consumers are rationalizing spends, marketers should be more conscious in making decisions on their value offering, retail execution, seek out opportunities and closely monitor consumer behaviors to make tactical calls.
 Innovating affordable portfolio to cater to all layers in consumer pyramid would be mantra for success.”

-For additional insights, see our infographic on the new normal in the GCC.
+For more information, see our infographic on the new normal in the GCC.